LoRyder1/LoRyder1.github.io/unit1_projects/raspberry_pi.md

 #Uses of a Raspberry Pi

 Network-attached storage (NAS) is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.
 NAS is specialized for serving files either by its hardware, software, or configuration.
 It is often manufactured as a computer appliance - a purpose-built specialized computer.
 NAS systems are networked appliances which contain one or more storage drives, often arranged into logical, redundant storage containers or RAID.

+Network-attached storage removes the responsiblity of file serving from other servers on the network.
+They typically provide accs to files using network file sharing protocols such as NFS.
+NAS benefits include, dedicated network-attached storage, compared to general-purpose servers also serving files, include faster data access, easier administration, and simple configuration.

+#So what can you do with it

+The first and most obvious route: use it as a computer.
+It definitely won't be the fastes machine in your house but it can accomplish basic tasks well.
+While you can hook it up to a full size mouse, keyboard and desktop display, there are tons of options for smaller displays, including touch screens, that make the the Pi ideal for various projects.
+  - Digital photo frame
+  - Smart/Magic Mirror
+  - etc